geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 ### Task 4 - Customize the Power App

 The app that Holly created in the earlier task is known as a canvas app.
-It was developed entirely by PowerApps based on the data source, which in this case was the Service Desk Requests list in SharePoint.
+It was developed entirely by PowerApps based on a data source, which in this case was the Service Desk Requests list in SharePoint.
 One of the benefits of canvas apps is that they are customizable, even if they were not built from a blank canvas.
 In this section, you will make a small customization to the existing app.

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

-2. In Internet Explorer, the **Service Request Ticketing app** tab should still be open from the prior task.
+2. In your Microsoft Edge browser, the **Service Request Ticketing app** tab should still be open from the prior task.
 If the **Tree view** pane is not open, then open it now.

 3. In the **Tree view** pane, under the **Screens** tab, expand **BrowseScreen1** (if necessary) and select **BrowseGallery1**.

 4. In the **Properties** pane, notice that on the top of the window it says **Gallery.** This indicates the type of component and underneath it shows the name given to the gallery component, **BrowseGallery1**.

-5. In the **Properties** pane, locate the **Layou**t property for the gallery, which displays **Title, subtitle, and body.** Select the drop-down arrow for this field to see the available layout values in a **List** window.
+5. In the **Properties** pane, locate the **Layout** property for the gallery, which displays **Title, subtitle, and body.** Select the drop-down arrow for this field to see the available layout values in a **List** window.
 If you wanted to, this is where you would modify the layout of the gallery.
 Select the **Title, subtitle, and body** layout option to return to the **BrowseGallery1** window.

 6. On the **Properties** pane, locate the **Fields** property (it appears above the Layout property).
 Select **Edit**, which appears to the right of the **Fields** property.
 A new **Data** window opens which shows the fields from the SharePoint list that are mapped to the Body, Subtitle, and Title fields that appear for each record displayed in the browse screen.
 ‎